americanbible/cordova-ios-LocalNotification/README.md

 Cordova Local Notification Plugin
 =================================

-A Cordova 2.3.0+ plugin to create local notifications on iOs by Olivier Lesnicki.
+A Cordova 2.3.0+ plugin to create local notifications on iOs.

+Originally by Olivier Lesnicki.

 Installing the plugin
 ---------------------